-Production still from The Merchant of Venice showing a central figure pointing across the stage while two women stand behind.
+Production still from The Merchant of Venice showing a central figure pointing upward while two women stand behind him on stage.

 The Merchant of Venice